 - Are you coaching and giving feedback to all team members, even though they are not working at your location?

-- Does the team know their achievements and successes are appreciated and recognized by the organization?
+- Does the team know their achievements and successes are appreciated and recognised by the organisation?

 - Does each team member know what is expected?